jpan8866/jpan8866/README.md

 ### Hello! 👋

 My name is John and I'm a mechanical engineer who loves programming, software development and machine learning.
-I have a background in Mechanical Engineering with a minor in Computer Science and am currently completing a Masters at the University of Illinois Urbana-Champaign
+I have a background in Mechanical Engineering with a minor in Computer Science and am currently completing a Masters at Georgia Tech.

 🌱 I’m currently learning: